 Additionally, Friskies Surfin' & Turfin' Favorites also contains as top ingredients ground yellow corn, corn gluten meal and soybean meal.
 These types of ingredients are typically used as bulk-adding fillers and are not required in your cat's diet.
 However, they are sometimes used to help maintain the kibble shape in dry foods.

-Allergen alert: This product contains beef tallow preserved with mixed-tocopherols, salmon meal, crab meal, ground yellow corn, corn gluten meal, soybean meal, red 40, yellow 5 and blue 2 which may be problematic for cats who suffer from beef, seafood, corn, soy or artifical colors food allergies.
+Allergen alert: This product contains beef tallow preserved with mixed-tocopherols, ocean fish meal, salmon meal, crab meal, ground yellow corn, corn gluten meal, soybean meal, red 40, yellow 5 and blue 2 which may be problematic for cats who suffer from beef, seafood, corn, soy or artifical colors food allergies.

 Using the calculations provided by the AAFCO, Friskies Surfin' & Turfin' Favorites has approximately 341 calories per 100g (96 calories/ounce), which is compared to the average of the other dry cat foods in the CatFoodDB.